jason490/GUI-GIT/README.md

 # GUI-GIT
 A GUI git wrapper to help visualize git stuff with limited functionality.
-This is using Fyne GUI toolkit.
+This is in development.